 If at all possible, attend the practitioner's appointment with your friend or relative to help explain the importance of the RDSP and getting the DTC.
 If the practitioner does not seem receptive, do not submit the form.
 A rejected application is difficult to re-do.

-You can claim the DTC on your income taxes if you are the holder of the RDSP or primary support person for your relative.
+You can claim the DTC on your income taxes if you provide regular and consistent support for food, shelter or clothing to the person with the disability.

 We recommend getting professional advice with your DTC application if: